nayab9/imagemaster/README.md

 **-removenoise**: this will attempt to remove salt and papper noise from an image

-_BONUS_: the -noisemaker switch will randomly add salt and pepper noise to an image
+_Bonus_: the -noisemaker switch will randomly add salt and pepper noise to an image

+**-sine**: this switch will calibrate a corrupted image to return to its original form.

-###Coming soon..
+###Coming soon:

--sine
+* algorithm improvements

+* input sanitation

+* code cleanup

+* code polish

+* test suite